dmwithiga04/Matrix-Class-Project/README.md

 ## How to Run
 1. Clone the repository.
-2. Compile using a Java IDE or command line with `javac Matrix.java`.
+2. Compile using a Java IDE or command line with `javac Main.java`.
 3. Run unit tests using JUnit to verify functionality.